nathadriele/biophenotype-rag/README.md

 ```

 ## 🧬 Dataset
-The dataset used for this project contains questions and answers about phenotypes, focusing on topics such as genetic research, evolutionary biology and medical diagnostics.
+The dataset used for this project contains questions and answers about phenotypes, with a focus on genetic research, evolutionary biology, and medical diagnostics.
+It explores how phenotypic traits relate to cognitive function, disease susceptibility, and treatment outcomes, highlighting the role of phenotyping in personalized medicine.
+The dataset also covers the impact of traits on aging, chronic diseases, and mental health disorders.
+Phenotypic trait analysis is crucial in understanding genetic predispositions, environmental adaptations, and evolutionary processes.
+This resource supports the development of diagnostic tools, therapeutic strategies, and health interventions by linking observable traits to genetic and environmental factors.
+Additionally, it is valuable for research in agricultural phenotypes, such as plant growth and disease resistance.

 **Some Questions and Answers:**